Kaunos: First Persian rule

 Kaunos is first referred to by Herodotus in his book Histories.
 He narrates that the Persian general Harpagus marches against the Lycians, Carians and Kaunians during the Persian invasion of 546 BCE.
 Herodotus writes that the Kaunians fiercely countered Harpagus' attacks but were ultimately defeated.
-Despite the fact that the Kaunians themselves said they originated from Crete, Herodotus doubted this.
+Despite the fact that the Kaunians themselves said they originated from Crete,.
 He thought it was far more likely that the Kaunians were the original inhabitants of the area because of the similarity between his own Carian language and that of the Kaunians.
 He added that there were, however, great differences between the lifestyles of the Kaunians and those of their neighbours, the Carians and Lycians.
 One of the most conspicuous differences being their social drinking behaviour.
 It was common practice that the villagers -men, women and children alike- had get-togethers over a good glass of wine.

 Herodotus mentions that Kaunos participated in the Ionian Revolt (499–494 BCE).

 Some important inscriptions in Carian language were found here, dating to c.
 400 BC, including a bilingual inscription in Greek and Carian found in 1996.
 They helped to decipher the Carian alphabets.

 Greek influences

 After Xerxes I was beaten in the Second Persian War and the Persians were gradually withdrawn from the western Anatolian coast, Kaunos joined the Delian League.
 Initially they only had to pay 1 talent of tax, an amount that was raised by factor 10 in 425 BC.
 This indicates that by then the city had developed into a thriving port, possibly due to increased agriculture and the demand for Kaunian export articles, such as salt, salted fish, slaves, pine resin and black mastic – the raw materials for tar used in boat building and repair – and dried figs. During the 5th and 4th centuries BC the city started to use the name Kaunos as an alternative for its ancient name Kbid, because of the increased Hellenistic influence.
 The myth about the foundation of the city probably dates back to this period.

+During the Peloponnesian War, both sides used Kaunos as a port.